 A portfolio of low-cost index funds isn't a bad starting point for the average investor.

 Investing can seem like a daunting task.
-But low-cost index funds make it easy for the average investor to do better than he would with most professionally managed offerings, after fees.
+But low-cost index funds make it easy for investors to do better than they would with most professionally managed offerings, after fees.
 A broad-market index reflects the collective portfolio of all market participants and their view on the value of its holdings.
 In order for one investor to beat the market, someone else must underperform.
 Competition for superior performance creates a reasonably efficient market that is tough to consistently beat without taking on greater risk.
-The average actively managed dollar must underperform the average passively managed dollar because it incurs higher fees and, in aggregate, active investors define the market portfolio (1).
-But as Warren Buffett wrote in his most recent annual letter to Berkshire Hathaway shareholders: "Nevertheless, both individuals and institutions will constantly be urged to be active by those who profit from giving advice or effecting transactions.
+The average actively managed dollar must underperform the average passively managed dollar because it incurs higher fees and, in aggregate, active investors define the market portfolio.
+But as Warren Buffett wrote in his 2013 annual letter to Berkshire Hathaway shareholders, "Nevertheless, both individuals and institutions will constantly be urged to be active by those who profit from giving advice or effecting transactions.
 The resulting frictional costs can be huge and, for investors in aggregate, devoid of benefit."

 In 82.9% of the simulations, the index portfolio outperformed the active portfolio.
 When the active portfolios outperformed, they offered a median excess return of 0.53%.
 But when they underperformed, their median shortfall was 1.25%.
 These results were also consistent after controlling for differences in risk.
 In other words, the odds of randomly picking a winning fund aren't good, and the cost of selecting a losing fund can more than offset the payoff from a winning fund.
 That can explain why Ferri and Benke found that the index-fund portfolio had a slightly higher probability of outperforming a portfolio of actively managed funds than the weighted-average probability of selecting winners in each individual fund category.
 This probability increased when the index-fund portfolio was compared with a portfolio that had multiple active funds within each asset class.